SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations: Overview: The SpyHammer Attack

-{\bf Overview.} The basic \mechanism{} attack is based on two key observations.
-First, the RowHammer-induced \gls{ber} consistently increases (decreases) when the temperature increases~\cite{orosa2021Deeper}.
+The basic \mechanism{} attack is based on two key observations.
+First, the RowHammer-induced \gls{ber} consistently increases (decreases) when the temperature increases~\cite{orosa2021Deeper} (Observation~\ref{taggon:inc_dec} in Section~\ref{sec:characterization}).
 We use this observation to infer if the temperature increases or decreases compared to a reference temperature point by just monitoring the \gls{ber} in a DRAM region.
-Second, the form of the curve that relates \gls{ber} and temperature is usually very similar across modules from the same manufacturer and manufacturing date.
+Second, the form of the curve that relates \gls{ber} and temperature is usually very similar across modules from the same manufacturer and manufacturing date (Observation~\ref{taggon:ber_trend} in Section~\ref{sec:characterization}).

-Based on these observations, \mechanism{} can detect relative changes on DRAM chip temperature by 1) continuously monitoring the \gls{ber} of the victim DRAM module at different points in time, and 2) correlating the \gls{ber} changes with temperature changes using a temperature-error model obtained from a module that is from the same manufacturer and has the same manufacturing date as the victim DRAM module.
+Based on these observations, \mechanism{} can detect relative changes on DRAM chip temperature by 1) continuously monitoring the \gls{ber} of the victim DRAM module at different points in time, and 2) correlating the \gls{ber} changes with temperature changes on the victim DRAM module using a temperature-\gls{ber} polynomial regression model obtained from a DRAM module that has the same characteristics as the victim DRAM module.

-Obtaining consistent and reliable \gls{ber} numbers might require to hammer a large region of the DRAM module, which can make the \mechanism{} attack intrusive.
+{\bf Canary Cell Optimization.} Obtaining consistent and reliable \gls{ber} numbers might require hammering a large region of the DRAM module, which can make the \mechanism{} attack intrusive.
 To solve this problem, we propose an optimization to reduce the number of hammers needed to spy on temperature.
-This optimization is based on the observation that some DRAM cells are vulnerable to RowHammer only at a very narrow temperature range~\cite{orosa2021Deeper}.
-We use this observation to make \mechanism{} faster and less intrusive by identifying the cells that flip only at one temperature point, which we call canary cells.
+This optimization is based on the observation that some DRAM cells are vulnerable to RowHammer only at a very narrow temperature range (Observation~\ref{taggon:canary_resolution} in Section~\ref{sec:characterization}).
+We use this observation to make \mechanism{} faster and less intrusive by identifying the cells that flip only at one temperature point (i.e., canary cells).
 By using canary cells instead of \gls{ber} to spy on temperature, we can reduce the number of DRAM accesses to perform the \mechanism{} attack.